Conditional Fee Agreements, No Win, No Fee Expert Medical Negligence Solicitors

 “In a Nutshell”– How Conditional Fee Agreements work at our firm:

-- Occasionally a case expense cannot be recovered from the opponent, for example, the cost of a medical report that was obtained that was not helpful.
-If so, that will also probably be included on the invoice.
+c) A case expense, or part of a case expense, that cannot be recovered from the Defendant, for example, the cost of a medical report that was not helpful.

 Our friendly team of specialist lawyers at Medical Solicitors help adults and children who have suffered from negligent medical treatment.
 Compensation can be claimed where there has been any care that has fallen below a reasonable standard, so is considered to amount to Medical Negligence.